himaenshuu/DSA-Project-3rd-semester-/README.md

+# It is my 3rd sem project , i have just dumped it here

 # 📚 Data Structures Explorer - Interactive C Console Project

 An interactive, menu-driven console application written in C that demonstrates fundamental data structures and their operations.
 This academic project was built during the 3rd semester of the B.Tech Computer Science program to deepen understanding of core DSA concepts through hands-on coding.